 I go half white and half wheat flour and last week I substuted blackstrap molasses for half of the honey.
 You could make them in small nuggets before you bake them or break the larger cookies up.

 Teach loose leash walking by using treats.
 Have your dog on your left side, leash slightly loose, and have a pocket full of treats on the other side.
 Speak your dog's name or make lip pursed sounds or whatever it takes to get his attention.
-As soon as he looks at you or comes back toward you give him a treat.
-Not a lot of words are necessary; body language and tone of voice are what a dog responds best to.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.